-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2010 admissions: C2 Number of qualified applicants offered a placed on waiting list 1337 C2 Number accepting a place on the waiting list 517 C2 Number of wait-listed students admitted 28 C2 Is your waiting list ranked? Х C2 If yes, do you release that information to students?
+Yes No C2 Do you have a policy of placing students on a waiting list?
+X C2 If yes, please answer the questions below for Fall 2011 admissions: C2 Number of qualified applicants offered a placed on waiting list 2449 C2 Number accepting a place on the waiting list 765 C2 Number of wait-listed students admitted 255 C2 Is your waiting list ranked?
+X C2 If yes, do you release that information to students?
+C2 Do you release that information to school counselors?